Sunday, May 5, 2024

 The Four-way Test

-To close the meeting, Rotarian Judy recites the Four-Way Test of the things that Rotarians think, say, or do.
+To close the meeting, Rotarian Angel recites the Four-Way Test of the things that Rotarians think, say, or do.

 Thank you for joining us.
 We appreciate your feedback and hope you will return and invite a guest.